1. Doesn't the school district already provide busing?

 4. How were the schools chosen for bus service?

 A traffic engineering firm conducted a comprehensive study of major intersections throughout the San Ramon Valley.
 The intersections were ranked by their congestion during peak morning and afternoon traffic periods related to nearby schools.
-Parents at all SRVUSD schools were then surveyed to measure their willingness to participate in a busing program.
+Parents at all SRVUSD schools were surveyed to measure their willingness to participate in a busing program.
 The schools were then ranked by how much traffic congestion they caused and how likely their parents were to buy a pass and have their kids ride.

 Based on these factors, TRAFFIX selected seven schools for service in the 2009-2010 school year that showed the greatest chance to reduce traffic congestion: Los Cerros and Pine Valley middle schools; Country Club, Green Valley,Walt Disney, Neil Armstrong and Vista Grande elementary schools.
 In subsequent studies, California and Monte Vista high schools were selected for service in the 2012-13 school year to reduce traffic congestion.
 Beginning in the 2014-15 school year, Coyote Creek elementary school and San Ramon Valley high school were added to the TRAFFIX fleet service.

 5. With a District this large, why are only eleven schools getting service?

 The money available through Measure J is only enough to operate the 23 buses TRAFFIX has in its fleet.
 Even with that many buses, it is necessary to serve all the middle schools first, then use the same buses to go to the elementary schools.
 These service "tiers" allow us to serve more students and are necessary to get the most service out of the buses we have.

 6. Is the school district operating the buses?

 No. SRVUSD does not have the funding or equipment to run the service.
 TRAFFIX conducted a formal bidding process to hire a private bus operator that would provide the greatest reliability, experience and safety at the most competitive rate.
 First Student, a nationally-recognized student transportation operator was selected to operate the TRAFFIX service.
 This made it possible to provide new buses, routing and service for the funding we have.

 7. How safe are the buses?